Screening Tests for Lasso Problems: Numerical Examples

 \subsection{The performance of one-shot screening}

 We first benchmark the performance of the one-shot tests: ST (\S\ref{sec:st}), DT (\S\ref{sec:dt}), and D-THT (\S\ref{sec:THT}).
-To begin, we use the default spherical bound \eqref{eq:sb1}.
-This conservative choice gives a lower bound for the performance of the one-shot screening methods on each dataset.
+We first use the default spherical bound \eqref{eq:sb1}.
+This gives a lower bound for the performance of the one-shot screening methods on each dataset.
 The default dome test combines this sphere with the feature $\atm$, while dictionary-based THT combines it with two features using the selection scheme detailed in \eqref{eq:firstb}, \eqref{eq:scndb}.
 We also show results using a second ``oracle'' bounding sphere with center $\tv/\lambda$ and radius $r=\|\tv/\lambda-\vto\|_2$.
-This bound is not practical, but provides a useful upper bound on performance over bounding spheres centered at $\tv/\lambda$.
+This provides an upper bound on performance over bounding spheres centered at $\tv/\lambda$.

-The performance of the one-shot screening methods on the test datasets is shown in Fig.~\ref{fig:C_THT}.
+The performance of the one-shot screening methods on the test datasets based on the feature-sign solver \cite{Lee2007Efficient} are shown in Fig.~\ref{fig:C_THT}.
 Here are the salient points: (a) While the default one-shot tests perform well for high values of $\lambda/\lm$, this performance quickly degrades as $\lambda/\lm$ decreases.
 At values of $\lambda/\lm$ around 0.2 and lower, the tests are not effective. (b) On the other hand, the upper bounds indicate potential for improvement if a better spherical bound can be found.
-Indeed, the significant gap between the lower and upper performance bounds indicates that it is worth investing computation to improve the default spherical bound. (c) Among the tested methods, D-THT exhibits the best performance except at very high values of $\lambda/\lm$.
+Indeed, the significant gap between the lower and upper performance bounds suggests that it is worth investing computation to improve the default spherical bound. (c) Among the tested methods, D-THT exhibits the best performance except at very high values of $\lambda/\lm$.
 On RAND, for example, using $\lambda/\lm=0.5$ and the default spherical bound, D-THT yields a 400\% rejection improvement over DT.
 The concurrent speedup for D-THT is about 5X while for DT is less than 2X.
-These effects are also seen for MNIST500 and YALEBXF.
+These effects are also seen for MNIST and YALEBXF.

+Fig.~\ref{fig:one_shot} shows a performance comparison between ST, DT, D-THT (all with default $\vtf$), EDPP \cite{dpp2015} and the strong rule \cite{Tibshirani2010Strong} using the FISTA solver \cite{AM2009}.
+Here are the salient points: (a) Aside from the small dip at high values of $\lambda/\lm$, the speedup trend for the FISTA solver is similar to that for feature-sign.
+For the datasets we tested, feature-sign seems to be faster than FISTA, but FISTA is more sensitive to the reduction in dictionary size resulting from screening.
+Thus it has greater speedup.
+This can also been seen in Fig.~\ref{fig:fixedR}. (b) Of the one-shot methods tested, dictionary based THT and DT consistently have the best rejection performance.
+But while current one-shot screening tests can perform well at moderate to high values of $\lambda/\lm$, such performance does not extend to the important range of low values of $\lambda/\lm$.